antonvsmirnov/ANSI-colors/README.md

 The *ANSI-colors* is a collection of command line utilities with support of syntax/semantic highlighting based on ANSI colors:
-- ansi_prompt.bat: ANSI color configurator of Windows CMD.exe prompt
+- **ansi_prompt.bat**: ANSI color configurator of Windows CMD.exe prompt
-- ansi_redactor.py: Python script for indexation, ANSI color highlighting and redacting of text streams
+- **ansi_redactor.py**: Python script for indexation, ANSI color highlighting and redacting of text streams

 <br></br>
 <h2 align="center"><b>Usage of ansi_prompt.bat</b><br></br></h2>